 The JFK Library is a modern white building with a two-story glass foyer facing the water.
 It sits along the Harbor Walk in Dorchester and has cement stairs and a brick patio area as well.
 Along the Harbor Walk you’ll find views of the Boston skyline, a dock and a small tree-covered public park that all make for great photos.
 This spot is a perfect mixture of modern neutrals and natural elements and being south of the city center, you’ll find free parking on site and much fewer people around, no matter the time of day.

 See more from this JFK Library session here!

 The most important thing when choosing your engagement session location is to pick a spot meaningful to you as a couple.

-That way you end up with photos that are meaningful and sentimental, as well as beautiful.
+That way, whether you end up in Boston for your engagement session or elsewhere, you end up with photos that are meaningful and sentimental, as well as beautiful.
 Maybe it’s where you first met, or where you first said I love you.
 Or maybe it’s your neighborhood where you’ve made your life together.
 Download my free worksheet to help you determine which place will be best for photos and full of meaning for you and your soulmate to have your engagement photos taken!

 And if you’re still searching for a photographer to capture your love story – reach out to me and we’ll set up a time to chat!